-Parent/Guardian indicating student is ill (reviewable) - (Parent Contact): The following language was added per the State of Illinois addition to allowable absences: Personal illness (Parent Contact): Students are allowed 7 days/occurrences of absence per semester which can be excused with a parent phone call and/or note (beginning January 4, 2022, per State of Illinois addition to allowable absences; Public Act 102-0266) This includes mental health days.
-If a student reaches seven parent contact absences (a partial-day occurrence or a full-day occurrence will both be counted for purposes of personal illness/parent contact days as 1 day of absence), all subsequent absences will be considered unexcused, unless one of the reason listed below apply:
+- o Personal illness (Parent Contact): Students are allowed 7 days/occurrences of absence per semester which can be excused with a parent phone call and/or note (beginning January 4, 2022, per State of Illinois addition to allowable absences; Public Act 102-0266) This includes mental health days.
+If a student reaches seven parent contact absences in a semester (a partial-day occurrence or a full-day occurrence will both be counted for purposes of personal illness/parent contact days as 1 day of absence), all subsequent absences will be considered unexcused. - o Death in the immediate family (mother, father, brother, sister, grandparent, uncle or aunt); - o Family/home emergency (approved by administration/reviewable); - o Court appearance (Court dates are excused absences if the student has a note from the probation officer or judge saying they were required to appear in court); - o Religious observances; - Per Public Act 102-2066, after the second mental health day used, the child may be referred to the appropriate school support personnel.